Mike Pence May Be ‘Active Participant’ In Ukraine Plot That Set Off Donald Trump Impeachment, Per House Report

 If Donald Trump is impeached and then removed from office by a Senate trial, Vice President Mike Pence would, under the constitutionally mandated line of succession, immediately assume the office of the president.
 But according to the House Intelligence Committee impeachment inquiry report issued on Tuesday, Pence is also implicated in the plot to force Ukraine into an investigation of Democrat Joe Biden — the exact offense for which Trump may now be impeached.

-The report says that Pence, as well as Secretary Of State Mike Pompeo, and acting White House Chief of Staff Mick Mulvaney, were “either knowledgeable of or active participants” in the plot to force the Ukraine government into investigations that would be of “personal political benefits” to Trump.
+The report says that Pence, as well as Secretary Of State Mike Pompeo, and acting White House Chief of Staff Mick Mulvaney, were “either knowledgeable of or active participants” in the plot to force the Ukraine government into and investigations that would be of “personal political benefits” to Trump.

-According to evidence unearthed by the impeachment inquiry and spelled out in the report, Trump withheld a congressionally approved $400 million aid package, as well as the promise of White House visit for the country’s new president Volodymyr Zelensky, from Ukraine in an effort to “compel” the Ukrainian government “to do his political bidding.”
+According to the evidence unearthed by the impeachment inquiry and spelled out in the report, Trump withheld a congressionally approved $400 million aid package, as well as the promise of White House visit for the country’s new president Volodymyr Zelensky, from Ukraine in an effort to “compel” the Ukrainian government “to do his political bidding.”

 If a voting majority of the House agrees that Trump abused the power of his office in the Ukraine plot, Trump will be impeached.
 The impeachment then goes to the Senate for a trial.
 If 67 of the 100 senators vote to convict Trump, he would then likely be removed from office.
 But the report appears to put Congress in a conundrum, because Pence — who would take over the Oval Office — is also implicated in the same impeachable offense as Trump.